gyanantaran/computation-simulations/README.md

 - **User-friendly interface**: The project includes a user-friendly interface that is easy to navigate and understand.

-- **Customizable settings**: The project includes customizable settings that allow users to tailor the software to their specific needs.
+- **Customizable settings**: The project includes customizable settings that allow users to tailor the tool to their specific needs.

-- **Robust data management**: The project includes robust data management features that allow users to manage and analyze large amounts of data.

-- **Advanced reporting**: The project includes advanced reporting features that allow users to generate detailed reports on their data.

 ## Contribution Guidelines: